Deformations of Toric Varieties via Minkowski Sum Decompositions of Polyhedral Complexes: Introduction.

+Once there is a sufficient number of constructed deformations of an algebraic variety so that they span all the unobstructed deformations by Kodaira-Spencer map, the next step is to combine these deformations in bigger families corresponding to the irreducible components of the moduli of the algebraic variety.
+In general, explicit solutions to the deformation problem for algebraic varieties may not be possible, but for toric varieties we believe that solution is possible in terms of complete intersections in toric varieties.
+Different irreducible components of the moduli should be represented by families of complete intersections in different toric varieties.
+Here, we show how to combine deformation families for Fano toric varieties, representing parts of the irreducible components of the moduli.

+Applying our general deformation construction to Gorenstein Fano toric varieties $X_\Delta$ corresponding to reflexive polytopes $\Delta$ we discover that a large number of deformations can be combined together in one family.
+More precisely, we constructed $(kl(\Delta)-k)$-parameter deformation families corresponding to Minkowski sum decompositions $\Delta^*=\Delta_0^*+\Delta_1^*+\cdots+\Delta_k^*$ of the reflexive polytope dual to $\Delta$, where $l(\Delta)$ is the number of lattice points in $\Delta$.
+The nice feature of this construction is that the ambient toric variety of these deformations is again a Gorenstein Fano toric variety, associated with the dual of the Cayley cone corresponding to polytopes $\Delta_0^*,\Delta_1^*,\cdots,\Delta_k^*$ used in the Batyrev-Borisov Mirror Symmetry construction (see \cite{bb}).
+We will explore this story in a parallel paper \cite{m3}.

-{\it Acknowledgments.} Our main construction appeared as a result of inspiration to present a new result at the Valley Geometry Seminar at Umass, Amherst, in May 2007.
-We are grateful to David Cox and Evgeny Materov for inviting to the seminar, and for their support and advice.
-We thank Paul Horja for suggesting (during a local seminar) that condition $(**)$ on the Minkowski sum decomposition is not necessary.
+{\it Acknowledgments.} Our key constructions in Sections~\ref{s:1}--\ref{s:darb} via Cox homogeneous coordinates and Minkowski sum decompositions of polyhedral complexes have appeared as a result of inspiration to present a new result at the Valley Geometry Seminar at UMass, Amherst, in May 2007.
+We are grateful to David Cox and Evgeny Materov for inviting to the seminar and for their support.
+We also thank Paul Horja for suggesting (during a local seminar) that condition $(**)$ on the Minkowski sum decomposition is not necessary.